marcinx64/pp-to-amd-epp/README.md

 ## Power Profiles to AMD P-STATE Energy Performance Preference

-There is a gap in modern Desktop Linux distros from kernel 6.5+ as this kernel version is enabling AMD-PSTATE in active mode as default CPU driver on ZEN2+ machines, this is crucial especialy on notebooks when running as long as possible on battery is desirable.
+There is a gap in modern Desktop Linux distros, from kernel 6.5+ as this kernel version is enabling AMD-PSTATE in active mode as default CPU driver on ZEN2+ machines, this is crucial especialy on notebooks when running as long as possible on battery is desirable.

 Unfortunately Power Profiles Daemon cannot talk to AMD-PSTATE driver directly leaving it unmanaged and inconsistent with whole system energy profile.